Manipur (princely state)

 was an ancient kingdom at the India–Burma frontier.
-Historically, Manipur was an independent kingdom ruled by a Meitei dynasty.
-But it was also invaded and ruled over by Burmese kingdom at various point of time.
+Historically, Manipur was an independent kingdom ruled by the Meitei dynasty.
+But it was also invaded and ruled over by Burmese kingdom at various points in time.
 It became a protectorate of the British East India Company from 1824, and a princely state of the British Raj in 1891.
 The princely state bordered the Assam Province in the west and British Burma in the east, and in the 20th century covered an area of 22,327 square kilometres (8,621 sq mi) and contained 467 villages.
 The capital of the state was Imphal.

 Kangleipak State

 The early history of Manipur is composed of mythical narratives.
 The location of the Kangla Fort on the banks of the Imphal River is believed to be where King Pakhangba built his first palace.

 Loyumba Shinyen, the written constitution of Kangleipak was formally developed by King Loiyumba (1074–1121) in 1110 AD.
 He consolidated the kingdom by incorporating most of the principalities in the surrounding hills.
-After subjugating all the villages within their valley Kangleipak kings grew in power and began a policy of expansion beyond their territory.
+After subjugating all the villages within their valley, Kangleipak kings grew in power and began a policy of expansion beyond their territory.
 In 1443 King Ningthoukhomba raided Akla (present day Tamu, Myanmar), an area ruled by Shan people, initiating a policy of Manipuri claims to the neighbouring Kabaw Valley.
 The zenith of the Kangleipak State was reached under the rule of King Khagemba (1597–1652).
-Khagemba's brother Prince Shalungba was not happy about Khagemba's rule so he fled to the Taraf where he allied with the local Bengali Muslim leaders.
+Khagemba's brother Prince Shalungba was not happy about Khagemba's rule so he fled to Taraf where he allied with the local Bengali Muslim leaders.
 With a contingent of Bengali Muslim soldiers led by Muhammad Sani, Shalungba then attempted to invade Manipur but the soldiers were captured and made to work as labourers in Manipur.
 These soldiers married local Meitei women and adapted to the Meitei language.
 They introduced hookah to Manipur and founded the Meitei Pangals (Manipuri Muslim community).
 It is claimed that Manipur learned the art of making gunpowder from the Chinese merchants who visited the state around 1630 and had started making rockets named Meikappi by the early 18th century.